FRex/zipsavings/README.md

 to print garbage is if `7z l` itself got confused (see below in `File formats` section for an example of where I found such a file).

-Note: 'unpacked' and 'packed' fields show sizes of data files themselves before and after packing, they don't take 'size on disk' into account for 'unpacked' nor headers/archive format overhead for 'packed'.
-The 'size' column shows the size of the archive itself in bytes (the size listed in 'Scanning the drive for archives:' part of `7z l` output, as far as I know it's the same as the 'Physical Size' line but that line isn't present in outputs for some formats like `gz`).
+Note: field 'size' means physical size of file on disk (the size listed in 'Scanning the drive for archives:' part of `7z l` output, as far as I know it's the same as the 'Physical Size = ' line but that line isn't present in outputs for some formats like `gzip`).
+It'll be the same as or slightly larger than (due to format headers, padding, filenames and so on) the sum of 'Compressed' column in `7z l` output.
+Field 'unpacked' means the sum of 'Size' column in `7z l` output and is sum of byte sizes of all files in the archive (loose files on disk might take up more or less space due to how filesystem allocates disk space exactly).

 Best way to run it is to zip up the `zipsavings` directory contents and run it directly with python or (to keep tinkering with it) via a help